Certificate of Occupancy Required Prior to the Occupation of Any Structure

 - Contact the Department of Public Works with questions.

-- Sidewalk Café - Sidewalk cafes are allowed in city commercial districts, including Downtown Frederick.
+- Sidewalk Café (PDF) - Sidewalk cafes are allowed in city commercial districts, including Downtown Frederick.
 There are regulations for both enclosed and open outdoor seating areas in the City’s Code.
 An enclosed seating area requires a permit.
 Outdoor service of alcohol also requires Frederick County Liquor Board approval.

-- Restaurant with Entertainment Approval - Restaurants that plan to have live music and other entertainment must first obtain approval for entertainment from the Zoning Board of Appeals (ZBA).
+- Restaurant with Entertainment Approval (PDF) - Restaurants that plan to have live music and other entertainment must first obtain approval for entertainment from the Zoning Board of Appeals (ZBA).

 - Vendors/Peddlers – Mobile vendors (including Food Trucks) are permitted to operate in the City, in designated areas.
 Contact our department to request a map of these areas.
 Breweries and distilleries may also apply to Food Trucks to operate on their private premises.